Agenda for Thursday, October 3, 2019

 - Participants will evaluate how biologics can be used as part of a holistic treatment approach to psoriasis.

-- Participants will summarize dietary strategies that reduce the risk of metabolic comorbidities in patients with psoriasis.
+- Participants will summarize the role of gut health in psoriasis.

-- Participants will identify dietary strategies that may improve skin findings in psoriasis.
+- Participants will identify foods and supplements that may worsen or improve psoriasis.

 Can we put this all together?
-Clinicians across disciplines will discuss their management practices for simple and complex psoriasis cases.
+Clinicians across disciplines will discuss their management practices for simple and complex psoriasis cases, including both cutaneous and joint based involvement.

 - Participants will relate multiple approaches for treatment of psoriasis.